mahendrapaipuri/grafana-dashboard-reporter-app/src/README.md

 ## Limitations

-- Due to a [bug](https://github.com/grafana/grafana/issues/108754) in Grafana, there exists a limitation for the reports generated for dashboards with repeated panels using query based variable.
+- Due to a [bug](https://github.com/grafana/grafana/issues/108754) in Grafana, there exists a limitation for the reports generated for dashboards with repeated panels/rows using query based variable.
-If variable `All` in selected for generating report with repeated panels, depending on the version of Grafana either all the data will be included in the same panel instead of generating a panel for each different variable or no panels will be included in the report.
-This cannot be fixed until the bug in upstream Grafana is fixed.
-A workaround is to select all the variables in the dashboard instead of selecting `All` which will generate different panel for each variable in the report.
+This bug exists in Grafana 11.3.x, 11.4.x and 11.5.x versions and it seemed to be fixed in the later versions.

 - Including tabular data for the datasources that rely on Grafana Live (like MQTT) is not supported.
 Grafana does not include authentication headers in the websocket handshake protocol and thus, it is